Exclusive: JPMorgan triggers EU talent transfer as 'dozens' prepare for Brexit move

 LONDON (Reuters) - JPMorgan (JPM.N) has asked “several dozen” employees to lead a first wave of relocations from Britain to continental Europe by early 2019, kicking off plans to protect its business post-Brexit, a memo to staff shows.

-In its first Brexit-related mass communication to its 16,000-strong workforce in the UK this year, JPMorgan highlights the organizational and strategic challenges facing global banks as they prepare for Britain’s European Union exit.
+In its first Brexit-related mass communication to its 16,000-strong workforce in the UK this year, JPMorgan highlights the organisational and strategic challenges facing global banks as they prepare for Britain’s European Union exit.

 It comes a day before Prime Minister Theresa May is due to host crunch talks with ministers at her country residence Chequers on how she wants to shape Britain’s future trading relationship with the soon-to-be 27-member club.